 The next thing I knew, I was facing the opposite direction!
 My red Isuzu spiraled around and off onto a grassy section.
 I waited and braced myself.
 Not knowing if I would head back into oncoming traffic, spin and hit traffic exiting, or find myself rolling toward fence posts that could impale me.

-Instead, I tore a jagged patch through the grassy area as I headed toward the frontage road.
+Instead, I tore a jagged path through the grassy area as I headed toward the frontage road.
 I glanced to see if there were any exiting cars that could collide with me, but the one car that headed my way slowed down to a stop and to gawk at my uncontrollable ballet.

 I tapped on the brakes once I hit the roadway to slow down.
 Shakily, I turned the wheel to get myself off the road and facing south again.
-My car idled while I sat at the side of the rush of the three lanes of traffic, when it hit me; the ordeal was over!
+My car idled while I sat at the side of the rush of the three lanes of traffic when it hit me; the ordeal was over!

 I survived a very treacherous journey waltzing sideways in front of semi-trucks and speeding cars.
 Not one scrape.
 No flipped SUV.
 I escaped unharmed; not even a wrenched neck.